Klay Thompson’s Signature Sneakers for the NBA Finals Are out Now

 Anta KT2 “The Chase – Away,” $120; antaamerica.com

-For Warriors road games, Anta has prepped a “The Chase – Away” makeup which combines black and gold and extends the multicolored pattern seen on the home colorway to the front of the tongue.
+For Warriors road games, Anta has prepped a “The Chase – Away” makeup that combines black and gold and extends the multicolored pattern seen on the home colorway to the front of the tongue.

 The NBA Finals will tip off June 1 at 9 p.m.
 ET from the Oracle Arena in Oakland, Calif., as the Warriors play host to the Cavaliers.
-During the NBA regular season, the teams traded victories with the Cavaliers winning at home on Christmas Day and the Warriors prevailing at home in January.
+During the NBA regular season, the teams traded victories with the Cavaliers, winning at home on Christmas Day and the Warriors prevailing at home in January.

 Both home and away KT2 “The Chase” looks are available now from antaamerica.com for $120 each.